NikitaY69/PolyPy/README.md

 - Interacting Self-Avoiding Walks (nearest non-paired neighbors attraction)
 - Biased Self-Avoiding Walks (constant force constraint)

+Please refer to the `report/` folder for a brief review of the project's scientific background and our results.

 ### Example
 An example of usage is provided in the `results.py` file.
 A full how-to tutorial will soon be published as a notebook in the present repository.